Perfect Roasted Mushrooms

 Getting the mushrooms ready for roasting - Tossing the mushrooms with fresh herbs, olive oil, garlic, salt and pepper.

-After 25 minutes, remove the mushrooms from the oven and stir in minced garlic, salt, and pepper.
+Then, let that roast in the oven until the mushrooms begin to brown before stirring in minced garlic, salt, and pepper.
 After another 5 to 10 minutes in the oven, the mushrooms will be golden brown and delicious.
+Stirring the garlic in towards the end prevents it from over-browning, which can make the garlic taste bitter.

 How to roast mushrooms: Adding garlic, salt and pepper to the mushrooms